sporyon/dotnix-core/README.md

 ### Overview

-Dotnix is a collection of Nix packages, NixOS modules, and a commandline tool designed for compiling Polkadot validators, managing their deployments while emphasizing both security and ease of use.
+Dotnix is a collection of Nix packages, NixOS modules, and a command-line tool designed for compiling Polkadot validators, managing their deployments while emphasizing both security and ease of use.

 #### Security / Auditability